IntroPhylogenomics/ComputingFundamentals/Filesystems.md

 Practice Exercises:

-If your current working directory is /Users/UserName/, write the absolute paths for the directories referenced by the following relative paths.
+If your current working directory is /Users/UserName/, write the absolute paths for the directories referenced by the following paths.

 - `Desktop`
 - `../Guest/`